-For an herbal remedy to be effective for a given purpose, there must be published evidence testing it and finding the results to be successful.
+For an herbal remedy to be considered effective for a given purpose, there should be published research testing it and finding the results to be successful.

-Certain folklore solutions have actually been tested in medical research and proven to be effective, such as ceylon cinnamon extract being effective for metabolic disorders, but that is not the case with any herbs suggested to help with protection.
+Certain folklore remedies have actually been tested in medical studies and shown to be effective, such as ceylon cinnamon extract's significant research backing in regard to cholesterol and blood sugar support, but that is not the case with any herbs suggested to help with protection.

 Our Mental Wellness Recommendation